What is AIS? The Role of Satellite AIS in Digitizing Maritime Supply Chains

 - Supplying data to enable innovative new apps & digital platforms including global seafarer health & wellbeing

-- Supporting climate change & broader sustainability initiatives with hard data, such as the IMO Global Industry Alliance and Port Call Optimisation Taskforce to reduce emissions & improve efficiency in the ship-port interface
+- Supporting climate change & broader sustainability initiatives with hard data, such as the IMO Global Industry Alliance and Port Call Optimization Taskforce to reduce emissions & improve efficiency in the ship-port interface

 Through resellers, partners, national governments and international agencies, ORBCOMM satellite AIS is already enabling global maritime shipping and trade visibility, supporting everything from supply chains to sustainability to national security.
 It has been said that ‘data is the new oil’ and, with the widely anticipated digital acceleration in the wake of the COVID-19 global pandemic, AIS surely has a big part to play in providing automated, trusted and very big data to help power the digital transformation of world maritime trade and supply chains.